davidvanstory/docs/docs/research/david/firstdoc.md

 Blender MCP Repo https://github.com/ahujasid/blender-mcp
 - waaaaay better than we thought out of the box.
 We don't think there is enough innovation by adding a chat interface to the BlenderMCP. seems too easy.

+so we checked out
 Competitive Technologies: Rendable.
 Cannot edit.

+and checked out
 Zoo Dev. wants to be a browser 3D generation tool, but is crap.

+and are now pivoting to..
 So we are making an in-browser 3D modelling CAD software where a user can prompt and make complex shapes. using Babylon.js